jingyingx/jingyingx.github.io/README.md

 - **Xu, Jingying**, & Aijun Huang.
 (2015).
 Development of Pragmatic Knowledge in L2 Learners of Mandarin Chinese.
 Talk presented at the 4th Syntax and Semantics in China (SSiC 2015), Xi’an.

 ## Publications
 - **Xu, Jingying**, & Cristina Schmitt. (to appear).
-Pragmatic accommodations in judging event culmination.
+Pragmatic accommodation in judging event culmination.
 Proceedings of the 34th Semantics and Linguistic Theory (SALT 34).
 - **Xu, Jingying**, & Cristina Schmitt. (to appear).
 [Grammatical versus pragmatic accounts for event non-culmination in Mandarin: An experimental study](http://jingyingx.github.io/CLS_xu_schmitt.pdf).
 Proceedings of the 60th Meeting of the Chicago Linguistic Society (CLS 60).
 - **Xu, Jingying**, & Cristina Schmitt. (to appear).
 [Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults](http://jingyingx.github.io/WCCFL_xu_schmitt.pdf).
 Proceedings of the 42nd West Coast Conference on Formal Linguistics (WCCFL 42).
 - Huang, Aijun, Qian Wang, **Jingying Xu**, Hui Chang, Li Zeng & Nakayama Mineharu. (under review).
 Navigating Mandarin Subtleties: Korean Speakers' Acquisition of Mandarin's Negative wh-pronoun Construction